sapcc/ldap2slack-user-sync/README.md

 ## purpose

-Adds User from a specific LDAP Group to an Slack Group
+Adds User from a specific LDAP Group to a specific Slack Group.
+Yeah - more flexibility would be good #later - it's a simple script.

+It does not add Users to Slack.
+It just adds exsisting Slack User, which map to a LDAP User, to the group.
+If deleted in the LDAP group than this causes a remove from the SLACK group, too.

 ## debug hints